updated 11/25/2018 HOME

 As of July 1, 2018, Oneida County revised its mining ordinance in response to 2017 Wisconsin Act 134.
 During the development and adoption of the revision, OCLRA monitored its progress and provided citizen hearing input cautioning the County Board to take into account the potentially harmful short- and long-term impacts of sulfide mining upon our ground and surface waters.

-Through a county-wide referendum on November 6th, the Oneida County Board plans to gauge citizen support for the development of a potential sulfide mine in the town of Lynne.
+Through a county-wide referendum on November 6th, the Oneida County Board sought to gauge citizen support for the development of a potential sulfide mine in the town of Lynne.
 It has been speculated that an open pit mine may be proposed for a Lynne site within county forest land holdings.
 This prospective mine site lies in close proximity to Oneida County wetlands, lakes, and tributaries of the Wisconsin River, including the Willow Flowage which has been designated as a "Wisconsin Outstanding Resource" waterbody.

 (Click on 'ENEWS' above for more information.)